Mahmud Begada: Early life

-On the death of Kutb-ud-dín Ahmad Shah II, the nobles raised to the throne his uncle Dáúd Khan, son of Ahmad Shah I. Dáúd appointed "low-born men", Hindus and recent converts to Islam, to high offices and committed improper acts, hence within a short period of seven or twenty-seven days, he was deposed.
-In 1459 his half-brother Fateh Khán, the son of Muhammad Shah II by Bíbi Mughli, a daughter of Jám Júna of Samma dynasty ruling from Thatta in Sindh; was seated on the throne at the age of little more than thirteen with the title of Mahmúd Sháh I.
+On the death of Qutb-ud-din Ahmad Shah II, the nobles raised to the throne his uncle Daud Khan, son of Ahmad Shah I. Daud appointed "low-born men", Hindus and recent converts to Islam, to high offices and committed improper acts, hence within a short period of seven or twenty-seven days, he was deposed.
+In 1459 his half-brother Fateh Khan, the son of Muhammad Shah II by Bibi Mughali, a daughter of Jam Nizamuddin II of Samma dynasty ruling from Thatta in Sindh; was seated on the throne at the age of little more than thirteen with the title of Mahmud Shah I.

-The close connection of Fateh Khán with the saintly Sháh Álam is frequently mentioned by with Gujarát chroniclers.
-According to the Mirăt-i-Sikandari (Persian Text, 66–70) of his two daughters Jám Júna intended Bíbi Mughli the more beautiful for the Saint and Bíbi Mirghi the less comely for the Sultán.
-By bribing the Jám's envoys the king secured the prettier sister.
+The close connection of Fateh Khan with the saintly Shah Alam is frequently mentioned by with Gujarat chroniclers.
+According to the Mirat-i-Sikandari of his two daughters Jam Nizamuddin intended Bibi Mughali the more beautiful for the Saint and Bibi Mirghi the less comely for the Sultan.
+By bribing the Jam's envoys the king secured the prettier sister.
 The enraged Saint was consoled by his father who said: My son, to you will come both the cow and the calf.
-After Muhammad Shah II's death, fear of Kutb-ud-dín Ahmad Shah II's designs against the young Fateh Khán forced Bíbi Mughli to seek safety with her sister, and on her sister's death she married the Saint.
-Kutb-ud-dín made several attempts to seize Fateh Khán.
-But by the power of the Saint when Kutb-ud-dín attempted to seize him, Fateh Khán in body as well as in dress became a girl.
-According to one account Kutb-ud-dín met his death in an attempt to carry off Fateh Khán.
+After Muhammad Shah II's death, fear of Qutb-ud-din Ahmad Shah II's designs against the young Fateh Khan forced Bibi Mughali to seek safety with her sister, and on her sister's death she married the Saint.
+Qutb-ud-din made several attempts to seize Fateh Khan.
+But by the power of the Saint when Qutb-ud-din attempted to seize him, Fateh Khan in body as well as in dress became a girl.
+According to one account Qutb-ud-din met his death in an attempt to carry off Fateh Khan.
 As he rode a mad camel, the king struck at the phantom, and his sword cleaving the air gashed his knee.
-This was the Saint's sword, which against his will, for he knew it would be the death of the king, Kutb-ud-dín forced Sháh Álam to bind round him before the battle of Kapadvanj against Mahmud Khilji of Malwa Sultanate.
+This was the Saint's sword, which against his will, for he knew it would be the death of the king, Qutb-ud-din forced Shah Alam to bind round him before the battle of Kapadvanj against Mahmud Khalji of Malwa Sultanate.